flancia-coop/doc.anagora.org/fellowship-of-the-link.md

                     - tweets if they were connected more tightly with the internet
                         - they could embed anchor data / use a mechanism like hypothes.is
                 - [[chris aldrich]] https://twitter.com/search?q=filter%3Afollows%20-filter%3Areplies&src=typed_query&f=live
+                    - AI(flancian): add it to the Agora as one of the search "providers" :)

 ## 2022-07-28